ropensci/occCite/readme.md

-Note that you can also load multiple species using either a vector of species names or a phylogeny (provided you have previously downloaded data for all of the species of interest), and you can load occurrences from non-GBIF datasources (e.g. BIEN) in the same query.
+Note that you can also load multiple species using either a vector of species names or a phylogeny (provided you have previously downloaded data for all of the species of interest), and you can load occurrences from non-GBIF data sources (e.g. BIEN) in the same query.

 ------------------------------------------------------------------------